 Rollups take their name because unlike the main Ethereum blockchain, which processes each transaction individually, they ‘roll up’ transactions and process them simultaneously.
 This significantly reduces the computing time and brings further convenience to the user.

-Why are rollups important?
+First off: Why are optimistic and zk rollups important?

 The Ethereum blockchain, as we’ve said earlier in the RhinoLearn series, is full to bursting right now.

 The network hosts its own native token (Ether) and thousands of decentralised applications.
 This is creating relentless demand.

 Ethereum wasn’t built to handle this much interest.
 It has limited computing power and its method of validating transactions is relatively slow.

 This means that users can face lengthy waiting times when they wish to make trades or other interactions on the Ethereum network (like playing games or investing their assets).

 Additionally, the congestion means that gas fees – essentially, the cost of each transaction – can rise significantly, making them unaffordable for smaller traders (if you’re not sure what gas fees are, you can find out more about them by reading our explainer post here).

 How rollups solve the problem

 Rollups are one of several types of solution built on ‘layer 2’.
 In other words, they sit on top of the main Ethereum blockchain (layer 1) and are semi-autonomous.